CreateSean/craft-starter/README.md

 4. Tailwind Container Queries are now native and do not need a plugin.
 See the (documentation)[https://tailwindcss.com/docs/responsive-design#container-queries]

 Add a `@container` class to the a parent div and then use prefixes to target the container size like this `@lg:bg-pink-400`.
 Matrix blocks by default have a `@container` so it is easy to use containers out of the box.

+## Updating build process on an existing site

+If you have a site built with an earlier version of this starter project and want to update the build process to use the new approach.
+Follow the (instructions here)[update-build-process.md].

 ```html
 <div class="@container">